kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Application Source Remains the Primary Development Surface
+## Application Source Remains the Primary Development Surface { #application-source-primary }

 Kora's generated source is useful precisely because it is optional most of the time.